edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 To install the Marblerun CLI on your machine you can use our pre-built binaries.
 ### For the current user

 ```bash
 wget -P ~/.local/bin/marblerun https://github.com/edgelesssys/marblerun/releases/latest/download/marblerun-cli
 chmod +x ~/.local/bin/marblerun
 ```

 ### Global install (requires root)

 ```bash
 sudo -O /usr/local/bin/marblerun https://github.com/edgelesssys/marblerun/releases/latest/download/marblerun-cli
 sudo chmod +x /usr/local/bin/marblerun
 ```

 To build the Marblerun CLI, [Edgeless RT](https://github.com/edgelesssys/edgelessrt) needs to be installed on your machine.

 ```bash
 go build -o marblerun github.com/edgelesssys/marblerun/cli
 ```

-To list all available commands, either run `marblerun` with no commands or execute `marblerun help` The output is the following
+To list all available commands, either run `marblerun` with no commands or execute `marblerun help` The output is the following:

 ```bash
 Usage:
   marblerun [command]